-Haematology is the medical subspeciality that deals with all aspects of blood disorders.
+Haematology services provided at Mediclinic Airport Road Hospital in Abu Dhabi deals with all aspects of blood disorders.
 Blood is a vital organ which needs to function well to support all other organs.
 Therefore diseases of the blood can be complex and affect overall general wellbeing of the patient.
 The haematologist is a doctor with dual training, both clinical and laboratory.

 Which diseases does a haematologist treat?

 A haematologist treats both benign (general haematology) and malignant disorders (haemato-oncology) of the blood.

 Common benign disorders include:

 Anaemia: a common disorder when the blood level of haemoglobin is low.
 Haemoglobin is a protein that transports oxygen in the blood.
 This happens when there are low levels of red blood the cells.
 Anaemia can cause feelings of fatigue, dizziness and or shortness of breath.
 Anaemia can be due to nutritional deficiencies, autoimmune or even blood cancers.

 Thrombocytopenia: reduction in the number of platelets leading to bleeding tendencies